-Dual enrollment allows high school students to take college-level courses at a reduced cost at their high school through partnerships between the Christina School District and Delaware Tech, the University of Delaware and Wilmington University.
+Dual enrollment allows high school students to take college-level courses at a reduced cost at their high school through partnerships between the Christina School District and Delaware State University, Delaware Tech, the University of Delaware and Wilmington University.
 Students earn both high school and college credit by passing the class.

-The district will pay for the cost of the tuition, however, students and families will be responsible for registration fees and the cost of the textbook.
+The district will pay for the cost of dual enrollment tuition, when offered at the school, however, students and families will be responsible for registration fees and the cost of the textbook.